 Feeling pretty good about what I have at this point.
 My outline shows a wolf.

 Step 3.
 Here, I begin to put in details that will define where important parts of a wolf drawing must be.
 Eyes, ears, I've even got a couple of teeth showing in that muzzle.
 I'm also just sketching in areas that I know are either in shadow or dark fur.

 Step 4.
 My final details and simulation of fur being placed around the head area.

 Step 5.
 Working left to right, from up to down to keep my hand out of the outline as much as possible so that there is no smudging.
 This is pretty close to finishing up my drawing, but it now quite finished as a completed image or piece of art.

 No respectable wolf would be caught howling without that big ol' moon behind them.

 Now, back to my drawing.
 My moon is placed perfectly.

-Some details added to my moon, and I think I'm about ready to apply a fixative to the wolf drawing to keep it from being smeared.
+After adding some details to my moon, and I think I'm about ready to apply a fixative to the drawing to keep it from being smeared.